MikeDanSan/sql-learning-notes-and-projects/beginner-lessons/notes/where-condition-lesson.md

 ### NULL Vlaues and IS NULL/IS NOT NULL

-A condition that can be used with WHERE clause is the NULL or IS NOT NULL operators
+A condition that can be used with WHERE clause is the NULL or IS NOT NULL operators.
+Great tool for identifying missing data and performing data quality checks in SQL queries.
+Use to effectively handle NULL values in your database and ensure data accuracy.

 Example:
 ```sql